skourdes/SproutsClassic/doc/README_windows.txt

 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.3, first backup wallet in qt menu or by command line ppcoind backupwallet <destination_backup_file>
+To upgrade from 0.3, first backup wallet in qt menu or by command line sproutsd backupwallet <destination_backup_file>
-Then shutdown ppcoind by
+Then shutdown sproutsd by
-ppcoind stop
+sproutsd stop
 Uninstall v0.3 client, download and install v0.4 client.
 If upgrade is performed after upgrade deadline, blockchain re-download is required.